Price Monitoring System For Any Business Size: How to Choose

 Pros and cons

-Large business ($2500+)
+Large business (monthly expenses: $2500+)

 Pros and cons

-- the complexity of product grids comparing.
+- difficult product grids comparison.